avakil3/Stopify/README.md

 ## Search Functionality
 * Built search functionality to quickly find songs, albums, and artists
-* Challenge: Originally, the search functionality would only search songs that started with the search input, but this would leave out some results
+* Challenge: Originally, the search functionality would only search songs that started with the search input, but this would leave out some results.
 * Solution: I used .includes() to search for the search input in the entire song name, helping catch searches of songs with longer, multi-word names
+* Note that when searching for an artist or album, the search functionality will also show an the artist's albums, the album's artist, as well as the cumulative song list.
+This provides for a more holistic search experience.

 <p align="center"><img src="/app/assets/images/README pics/search_page.png" width="1000">  </p>

+Implementation:
 ```JavaScript
 handleChange(e) {
 		const {songs,albums,artists} = this.props;